endoflife-date/endoflife.date/products/quarkus.md

 extendedSupportColumn: <abbr title="Red Hat build of Quarkus">RHBQ</abbr>

 # The Quarkus team forgot to declare a GitHub release for 2.11.0.
+# Tag and Maven release of new minor versions are usually created
+# a week before the "official" announcement, hence the use of GitHub releases.
 auto:
 -   github_releases: quarkusio/quarkus
     # See https://regex101.com/r/4mf9xU/1 for reference